shazahmad/computePlusPlus/lab2_conv_filter_kernel_design.md

 - **Filter2D**:  core kennel filtering algorithm
 - **WriteToMem**:  writes output data to main memory

-Two functions at the input and output are modules that read and write data from the device's global memory connecting it with the accelerator.
-The data read from the main memory is passed to Window2D function which creates a local cache and on every cycle provides a 15x15 pixel sample to filter function/block.
+Two functions at the input and output read and write data from the device's global memory.
+The "ReadFromMem" function reads data and streams it for filtering.
+The "WriteToMem" function at the end of the chain writes processed pixel data to the device memory.
+The input data(pixels) read from the main memory is passed to Window2D function which creates a local cache and on every cycle provides a 15x15 pixel sample to filter function/block.
 The filter function can consume it in a single cycle to perform 225(15x15) MACs per cycle.
 Please open the source file and have a look at the implementation details of these individual functions.
 In the next section, we will elaborate on the implementation details of Window2D and Filter2D functions.
 The following figure shows how data flows between different functions(dataflow modules).

    ![](images/filterBlkDia.jpg)

-###Data Mover
+### Data Mover
 One of the key advantages that come with the design of custom hardware accelerators, for which FPGAs are well suited for many reasons, is the choice and architecture of custom data movers.
 These customized data movers facilitate efficient access to device global memory and also optimize the bandwidth utilization by reusing data.
 Specialized data movers at the interface with main memory can be built at the input and output of the data processing engine or processing elements.
 The convolutional filter is a very good example of this.
 Looking from a pure software implementation point of view at the source code it seems that to produce a single sample at the output side requires 450 memory accesses at the input side and 1 write access to the output.
 ```bash
 Memory Accesses to Read filter Co-efficients = 15x15 = 225